 When you have long-term migraine, it's about much more than a headache.
-You may feel sick to your stomach and find it hard to handle light, sounds, and smells.
-For some folks, though, it doesn't stop there.
+You may feel sick to your stomach or find it hard to handle light, sounds, and smells.
+For some people, though, it doesn't stop there.
 They also get something called an aura.

 Migraines without auras are much more common than any other kind.
 You can get them as often as several times a week or as little as once a year.

 Auras show up in about 1 in 3 people with migraine, but you're not likely to get them every time.
 So it's possible you might have both types of migraine, with auras happening here and there.